Stolovača

 The Stolovača (Столовача) is a traditional three-legged wooden chair characteristic of Montenegro, western Serbia, Republika Srpska and Serbian culture.

 The Stolovača is low to the ground with a round-back that juts out to the front, to act as arm rests.
 This chair, which resembles a throne, is traditionally intended for the head of the household, special guests and generally only males.

-Today this chair is often found in Etno Villages across Serbia and Montenegro and in traditional restaurants and households.
+Today, this chair is often found in ethno-villages across Serbia and Montenegro, and in traditional restaurants and households.